inex/ixp-manager-docs-md/docs/usage/authentication.md

 ### Enforcing 2FA for Users

-You can enforce the user of 2FA for some (or all) categories of users.
+You can enforce the use of 2FA for some (or all) categories of users.
 Set the following configuration option:

 ```
 2FA_ENFORCE_FOR_USERS=n